nickastrin/nickastrin/README.md

   * You can contact me via e-mail @ nikos.astrin@gmail.com
 -->
 #### I am Nikos, a recent graduate of Electrical & Computer Engineering (Integrated Master's Degree) from the NTUA.
+#### Creative, detailed-oriented and always aspiring to improve.
-#### Currently working on national funded projects @ the National Technical Unversity of Athens.
+#### Currently working on European funded projects @ the National Technical Unversity of Athens.

 ---